Miss Molly Says

 Reducing Stress

-The body is not equipped to handle the ‘fight or flight’ response long term.
-Unresolved stress can lead to behavioral problems and health problems.
+The body is not equipped to handle the ‘fight or flight’ response long-term.

-If you’ve recently moved, had a new addition to the family, adopted a rescued dog or anything else that could cause stress in your dog’s life, there are ways to help him overcome his unpleasant feelings.
+If you’ve recently moved, had a new addition to the family, adopted a rescued dog, or anything else that could cause stress in your dog’s life, there are ways to help him overcome his unpleasant feelings.

 • Keep surroundings calm until he feels better